Rita Ora: 2017–2019: Phoenix

-2019–present: Upcoming third album
+From 1 March to April 2019, she went on the Phoenix World Tour in Europe, Asia and Oceania.
 In April 2019, Ora released the song "Carry On" with Norwegian producer Kygo, as a standalone single for Pokémon: Detective Pikachu, a film in which she also briefly appears.
 On 31 May, she released the song "Ritual", with Tiësto and Jonas Blue.
 In September 2019, Ora confirmed to Marie Claire that she had begun working on her third studio album.
-She provided further details regarding her upcoming third studio album with NME, stating that "people have been coming to studio sessions from all over the world.
+She provided further details regarding the music with NME, stating that "people have been coming to studio sessions from all over the world.
 I've been working on this now for the past two years, on and off.
 I have plans for this third album to be something I've never done before."

+2020–present: You & I
-On 12 February 2021, Ora released the extended play, Bang, with Kazakh producer Imanbek.

-In February 2022, Ora she signed a record deal with Berlin-based music label, BMG.
+From January 2020, Ora has judged the UK version of the music game show The Masked Singer.
+From 2021 to 2023, she was a coach on The Voice Australia to replace Delta Goodrem.
+In the January 2021 film Twist, an adaptation of Charles Dickens' Oliver Twist, Ora played the Artful Dodger.
+On 12 February 2021, Ora released the collaborative extended play, Bang, with Kazakh producer Imanbek.
+In February 2022, Ora signed a record deal with Berlin-based music label, BMG.

-Other ventures

-Acting

-An appearance in an episode of the British drama series, The Brief, was her first television role, at age 13.
-Shortly after, she appeared in the British film, Spivs (2004).
-In April 2014, Ora appeared alongside Korean popstar, Hyuna, in an episode of Funny or Die called "Girl, You Better Walk."
-In 2015, she played Christian Grey's sister, Mia, in the film adaptation of the best-selling novel Fifty Shades of Grey, a role she later reprised in the film's two sequels.
-Ora originally approached the production hoping to contribute to the film's soundtrack and instead was asked to audition for the role of Mia Grey by the director of the film, Sam Taylor-Johnson.
-In the 2021 film, Twist, an adaptation of Charles Dickens' Oliver Twist, Ora played the Artful Dodger.